mahdi-shafiei/STAT-4830/section/1/notes.md

 \end{aligned}
 $$

 For simple formulas this is manageable.
-As soon as the loss becomes a long composition of operations, it becomes easy to make a derivative mistake.
+As soon as the loss becomes a long composition of operations, it becomes easy to make a mistake.
 That is where automatic differentiation becomes valuable.

 ## 6. PyTorch basics: tensors, `requires_grad`, and `backward()`